yetnt/jaiva/libs/math.md

 \*_**Independent**_

 Returns the sine of the given angle in radians.
-This is useful for trigonometric calculations.

 ```jiv
 tsea "jaiva/math"!